alex/letsencrypt-aws/README.md

 sleeping for 24 hours between each check for certificate expiration.
 This is useful for production environments.

+If your certificate is not expiring soon, but you need to issue a new one anyways, the `--force-issue` flag can be provided.

 If you're into [Docker](https://www.docker.com/), there is an automatically built image of `letsencrypt-aws` available as [`alexgaynor/letsencrypt-aws`](https://hub.docker.com/r/alexgaynor/letsencrypt-aws/).